Better lung health for all

 Deaneries/LETBs usually require at least 6 months’ notice to approve any OOP, so plan ahead!

-- Ultimately, it is the Postgraduate Dean that must give the final sign-off, once the support of your TPD and educational supervisor has been gained.
+• Ultimately, it is the Postgraduate Dean that must give the final sign-off, once you have gained the support of your TPD and educational supervisor.
 This should be at least 6 months prior to your proposed OOP start date.
 Check the websites of HEE (England), NES (Scotland), Wales Deanery (Wales), or NIMDTA (N. Ireland) for specific requirements and local contacts.

-- Trainees who are on OOP are required to continue to take part in ACRP as usual.
-This usually consists of a report of progress during the previous year, a review to ensure that clinical competences are being met, and a plan for returning to clinical training.
+• If you are on OOP, you are still required to continue to take part in ACRP as usual.
+This usually consists of a report of progress during the previous year, a review to ensure that clinical competencies are being met, and a plan for returning to clinical training.
 Again, close liaison with your TPD is helpful.
 If the OOP is longer than one year, then this ARCP process should be undertaken annually.

-- When returning to clinical training, there are a number of resources available locally through your deanery and or TPD.
-Details can be found via the HEE website.
-Trainees can apply for a phased “Return to Work” package.
-For example, trainees undertaking OOPR with no clinical component for longer than three months, or trainees taking OOPC with no clinical contact.
+• When returning to clinical training, there are a number of resources available locally through your deanery and or TPD.
+Details can be found on the HEE website.
+You can apply for a phased “Return to Work” package.
+For example, if you are undertaking OOPR with no clinical component for longer than three months, or taking OOPC with no clinical contact.
 This can be arranged locally through your TPD.

 Author: Dr Alex Teagle